proafxin/xin/README.md

 # Xin

-One Unified ORM Wrapper to Rule Them All.
+One ORM Wrapper to Rule Them All.

 ## Databases Supported